 Food for Thought Blog

-How changes to CERB and EI will Impact The Food Bank
+How Changes to CERB and EI Will Impact The Food Bank

-The Federal government recently announced their plan to end the Canadian Emergency Response Benefit (CERB) and more details about the transition towards an updated Employment Insurance (EI) are now available.
+Kitchener, ON – September 14, 2020 – The Federal government recently announced their plan to end the Canadian Emergency Response Benefit (CERB) and more details about the transition towards an updated Employment Insurance (EI) are now available.

 The CERB was initially provided to Canadians experiencing financial difficulties related to the pandemic.
 And while the CERB has eased the pressure and reduced negative impacts of COVID-19 on some food banks, it also left food banks wondering what post-CERB federal support might look like.